-4. From: Mrs Peyton
+4. From: Mrs Peyton To the Cabinet Member for Children and Education

 Can the council please explain the reason/s why pupils in year 6 at Hillcross primary school will be taught in classes of 37 pupils in academic year 2021/22 and whether there is an opportunity for you to help reduce this and make year 6 a 3-form entry?